Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - SCP

 **Explanation:**
-"HTTPS" is correct.
+HTTPS is correct.
 HTTPS encrypts HTTP traffic using TLS, protecting data in transit.
-"SMTP" is incorrect; it is for email transmission, not general application data.
+SMTP is incorrect; it is for email transmission, not general application data.
-"FTP" is incorrect; FTP is unencrypted.
+FTP is incorrect; FTP is unencrypted.
-"SCP" is incorrect; SCP is for secure file transfer but not broadly used for general application data in transit.
+SCP is incorrect; SCP is for secure file transfer but not broadly used for general application data in transit.

 ---